 But also during the 1970s, nations worldwide took drastic steps to reduce acid rain and sulfate emissions.
 The sulfate aerosols cleared up pretty quickly, and those who wondered whether their effect might trump warming quickly had their answer.
 It is absolutely still an important variable in our prediction models, but we no longer have the concern that some did in the 1970s that sulfate aerosol cooling might have a greater impact than greenhouse gas warming.

 One gauge of the spread of the uncertainty of the 1970s was a 2008 study in the Bulletin of the American Meteorological Society titled The Myth of the 1970s Global Cooling Scientific Consensus.
 It was a survey of climate articles published between 1965 and 1979 in the scientific literature, rather than of those published in the mass media.
 The authors found that 10% of the articles did indeed predict cooling, 28% found the data insufficient to make a prediction either way, and 62% predicted global warming.
-In other words, 90% of climate articles in scientific journals in the 1970s did not conclude that an ice age is coming.
+In other words, 90% of climate articles in scientific journals in the 1970s did not conclude the Earth was cooling.
 Pretty much the opposite of how it was portrayed in the popular mass media, which shouldn't surprise anyone whose profession is science communication.

 Even Exxon, a major fossil fuel company, was well aware in the 1970s that global warming caused by carbon dioxide from their product was potentially catastrophic.
 Like all oil companies, Exxon employed a battalion of climate scientists to help them strategize their future, and they needed to know as accurately as possible what the future held.
 In 2015, Inside Climate News concluded an eight month investigation into what Exxon knew in the 1970s and what they did about it.
 One internal Exxon memo from 1978 said: